sigstore/sigstore-website/content/home.md

     ctaButtons: []
     ctaStyle: transparentCta
   - alignment: textRight
-    cardTitle: What makes sigstore different?
+    cardTitle: What makes Sigstore different?
     text:
-      sigstore was started to improve supply chain technology for anyone using open source projects.
+      Sigstore was started to improve supply chain technology for anyone using open source projects.
 It's for open source maintainers, by open source maintainers.
     header: Our vision